The application period ended on March 31st.

 Since 2020, he has been working at the Osaka Innovation Hub, supporting startups and venture businesses and working in industry-academia collaboration, where he has been deeply influenced by the passion that startups generate.
 Resonating with the company's vision of "creating an era of great challenges," he joined Creww Inc. in 2022.
 He currently serves as the Western Japan Area Manager, and is a project manager for open innovation and incubation projects in Hyogo Prefecture, Okayama City, Miyake Town in Nara Prefecture, and Toyota City.

-Yukiko Inohara
+INOHARA Yukiko

 Representative Director of Yamayama Co., Ltd.